marksteadman080592/kokoweb.co.uk/index.md

 [<img src="https://i.imgur.com/khmrS9G.jpg" width="700" height="180">](https://twitter.com/steadman0805)

+Hello Everyone, I am a keen chess and poker player and also portuguese as my ambition is to move to brazil one day.
 I make Anki flashcards mainly for chess but also for learning languages and scholastic education.
+I also do private tuition online and one - on - one for students of all ages.

+Check out my chess.com profile [here](https://www.chess.com/member/marcosteadman)
 Anki Flashcards are useful to

 1. **Make more efficient use of your study time,**